HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 SQL Firewall currently only supports the interceptable SQL templates provided by HotDB Management, and does not support custom SQL.

 A single or batch can be enabled or disabled through [Reload](#reload).
-If the intercepted SQL is executed in the compute node after it takes effect, it will prompt "ERROR 10029 (HY000): You are using SQL Firewall, this sql isn't allowed".
+If the intercepted SQL is executed in the compute node after it takes effect, it will prompt `"ERROR 10029 (HY000): You are using SQL Firewall, this sql isn't allowed"`.

 Currently, HotDB Management provides 31 interceptable SQL templates, and records of intercepted SQL can be viewed in "Event -> Audit Logs -> Safety Protection".

-- In v.2.5.5 and above, an interception rule is added to the SQL firewall to support the interception of WHERE without sharding key, so as to improve the query efficiency of the system.
+In v.2.5.5 and above, an interception rule is added to the SQL firewall to support the interception of WHERE without sharding key, so as to improve the query efficiency of the system.

-> The management platform displays the rule "Not allowed to use WHERE without sharding key" on Security -> SQL Firewall, as shown below:
+The management platform displays the rule "Not allowed to use WHERE without sharding key" on Security -> SQL Firewall, as shown below:

 ![](assets/hotdb-management/image415.png)